DataDog/documentation/content/en/tracing/setup/java.md

 ### JVM notes

-- Use the documentation for your IDE to figure out the right way to pass in `-javaagent` and other JVM arguments.
+- `dd-trace-java`'s artifacts (`dd-java-agent.jar`, `dd-trace-api.jar`, `dd-trace-ot.jar`) support all JVM-based languages, i.e. Scala, Groovy, Kotlin, Clojure, etc. Use the documentation for your IDE to figure out the right way to pass in `-javaagent` and other JVM arguments.
 Here are instructions for some commonly used frameworks:

     {{< tabs >}}
     {{% tab "Spring Boot" %}}